IGNF/odeon/docs/stats.rst

 Stats How To
 *************

-The ``stats`` script compute descriptive statistics on a dataset according to the following items:
+``stats`` script compute descriptive statistics on a dataset according to the following items:

 * the bands of the images.
 * the classes contained in the masks